kdeldycke/click-extra/docs/commands.md

 - `click_extra.echo` is a direct proxy to `click.echo` because Cloup does not re-implement an `echo` helper.
 - On the other hand, `@click_extra.option` is a proxy of `@cloup.option`, because Cloup adds the [possibility for options to be grouped](https://cloup.readthedocs.io/en/stable/pages/option-groups.html).
 - `@click_extra.timer` is not a proxy of anything, because it is a new decorator implemented by Click Extra.
-- As for `@click_extra.version_option`, it mimicks the original `@click.version_option`, but because it adds new features, it was fully reimplemented by Click Extra and is no longer a proxy of the original from Click.
+- As for `@click_extra.version_option`, it mimics the original `@click.version_option`, but because it adds new features, it was fully reimplemented by Click Extra and is no longer a proxy of the original from Click.

 Here are few other examples on how Click Extra proxies the main elements from Click and Cloup: